7. The Critical Mind

 Having general knowledge also means that one does not hold even the most reliable sources sacred, knowing that careful thought often undermines received wisdom.

 For example, Einstein’s theory of general relativity called Newton’s law of universal gravitation into question, even though Newton’s law had apparently been confirmed by a wealth of experiments and observations.
 Einstein’s general knowledge and his independent way of thinking allowed him to postulate that gravity was not simply a force but a warping of space-time in the vicinity of stars.
-Since then, independent observational astronomical predictions have always supported to the theory of general relativity.
+Since then, independent observational astronomical predictions have always supported the theory of general relativity.

 Treating certain sources as sacred can be as dangerous as uncritically accepting everything that comes from the internet or elsewhere.
 The same phenomenon is involved when religious texts are interpreted as legitimizing violence or intolerance.